Missouri Bar Exam (UBE) details

 - MPT weighted 20%

-A total scaled score of 260 is required to pass.
+A total scaled score of 260 is required to pass the Missouri Bar Exam.

 Admission on Motion

-Applicants who have obtained a scaled score of at least 260 on a Uniform Bar Exam taken in another jurisdiction within the preceeding five years may apply for admission based on that score.
-For complete details, contact the Missouri Board of Law Examiners.
+Applicants who have obtained a scaled score of at least 260 on a Uniform Bar Exam taken in another jurisdiction within the preceding five years may apply for admission based on that score.
+Additional requirements apply.

-All applicants must take a Missouri Educational Component Test (MECT).
+All applicants for admission by bar examination must take a Missouri Educational Component Test (MECT).
 Successful completion of the MECT shall occur no earlier than the date of submission of the initial application to take the bar examination and no later than one year after the date of written notification to the applicant of passing the bar examination.
-For complete details, contact the Missouri Board of Law Examiners.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.